 Audiences aren’t naive.
 If you are honest about your challenges and the potential obstacles in your way they are more likely to engage and listen.
 The majority of your audience doesn’t expect a business to be perfect immediately, but by communicating the effort expended and barriers overcome in the pursuit of your decarbonisation and ESG goals, brands can demonstrate their commitment to continuous improvement and show how they are holding themselves accountable for their actions.

-In a recent interview with Enlit Europe, Ariel Porat, Senior Vice President at Siemens Energy discussed this challenge, highlighting that successful decarbonisation is going to need collaboration, innovation… and a direct openness with consumers.
+In a 2022 interview with Enlit Europe, Ariel Porat, Senior Vice President at Siemens Energy discussed this challenge, highlighting that successful decarbonisation is going to need collaboration, innovation… and a direct openness with consumers.

 “We need a discussion with the end users,” explains Porat.
 “A refrigerator made from ‘green’ steel will cost more than refrigerators made from the steel we know today, for example.
 We need an honest dialogue to educate and take everyone with us.”